What is Withholding Tax in Saudi Arabia: Complete Guide 2025

 Basic Formula

-Tax is calculated very simply using the following equation: Tax Value = Supply Value (excluding VAT) × Withholding Rate
+Tax is calculated using this simple formula: Tax Value = Supply Value excluding VAT × Withholding Rate

 Practical Example